MajidMehrnia/Systems-Strategy-and-Lifecycle-Leadership/README.md

 # Engineering Strategy & Lifecycle Leadership

 ## Overview
-This project focuses on the lessons learned from applying project and programme management principles within engineering and technology-driven environments in the Turbomachinery industry.
-It covers the complete project lifecycle, from planning and execution to governance, stakeholder alignment, and operational delivery.
+This repository captures lessons learned from applying project and programme management principles in engineering and technology-driven environments within the turbomachinery industry.

+It addresses the full project lifecycle, including planning, execution, governance, stakeholder alignment, and operational delivery, with a focus on systems thinking and industrial best practices.

 ## PLM & Systems Engineering Architecture

-This project follows an industrial Systems Engineering workflow commonly used in turbomachinery and energy systems.
+The project follows an industrial Systems Engineering workflow commonly used in thermal systems.

 Product Lifecycle Management: